Menu

 Pros

 This does an excellent job of keeping deer away from your plants.
-The smell fades to the human nose after the formula dries, which only takes about 20-30 minutes in most cases.
+The smell fades to the human nose after the formula dries, which usually takes about 20 to 30 minutes.
 Repellent is harmless to deer and other animals.

 Cons